ydnaod/mastermind/README.md

 ## Classic Mode

 The classic version of the game had 6 colors max and would tell players how many of their colors were correct and how many of their colors were correct and in the right place.
+So if the code was "blue blue red yellow" and you guessed "blue blue yellow red," it would tell you that you have 2 colors correct and in the right place and 2 colors correct.
 So I added a "mode" state to the Game component and changed the Submit Guess logic in the Vault component accordingly.

 I had to refactor some of the methods involved in guess submission, since the original version of my game only needed to know if there was 1 correct or 1 in place.
 Now each method returns the number of numbers that are correct and the number of numbers that are in place.